MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-distributed-deployment.md

 # Distributed deployment of Operations Manager

 A distributed installation of management groups forms the foundation of most System Center Operations Manager deployments.
-It allows for the distribution of features and services across multiple servers, for scalability.
-It can include all Operations Manager server roles and supports the monitoring of devices across trust boundaries by using the gateway server.
+It enhances scalability by allowing for the distribution of features and services across multiple servers.
+It can include all Operations Manager server roles, and it supports the monitoring of devices across trust boundaries by using the gateway server.

 ## Operations Manager features